Neelka96/sql-challenge/README.md

 ## Introduction
-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
+It’s been two weeks since I was hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s
+My first major task is to do a research project about people whom the company employed during the 1980s
 and 1990s.
 All that remains of the employee database from that period are six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into
+For this project, I have to design the tables to hold the data from the CSV files, import the CSV files
-a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data
+into a SQL database, and then answer questions about the data.
+That is, I'll perform data modeling, data
 engineering, and data analysis, respectively.